InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/base-documentation.md

 ![Brief picture of README.md and CONTRIBUTING.md content](./assets/base_docs_drawing.png)

-There are many of good examples for how to write a `README.md` and what kind of information to include in a `CONTRIBUTING.md` file in various open source projects.
+There are many of good examples for how to write a `README.md` and what kind of information to include in a `CONTRIBUTING.md` file in various open-source projects.
 Pages like [how to write a readme that rocks](https://m.dotdev.co/how-to-write-a-readme-that-rocks-bc29f279611a), [Open Source Guide from GitHub](https://opensource.guide/) as well as the book [Producing Open Source](https://producingoss.com/en/producingoss.html)